tarangkumarsalat-lab/90DaysOfDevOps/2026/day-01/learning-plan.md

 - what is your understanding of DevOps and Cloud Engineering?

+ANS:- devops is culture + set of practices that bring development and operations together.its focus on Collaboration,Automation,Fast, reliable delivery.
+- its usually involves:-
-ANS:- devops is culture + set of practices that bring development and operations together.its focus on Collaboration,Automation,Fast, reliable delivery. its usually involves CI/CD pipelines – automated build, test, and deploy (GitHub Actions, GitLab CI, Jenkins) Infrastructure as Code – provisioning infra with code (Terraform, CloudFormation) Monitoring & observability – knowing what’s broken before users complain (Prometheus, Grafana, ELK) Automation everywhere – fewer manual steps = fewer mistakes Reliability & feedback loops – SLIs, SLOs, error budgets devops mindset :- Small, frequent deployments , Fail fast, recover faster,Measure everything,Security is baked in (DevSecOps) Cloud Engineering:-
+  CI/CD pipelines – automated build, test, and deploy (GitHub Actions, GitLab CI, Jenkins) Infrastructure as Code – provisioning infra with code (Terraform, CloudFormation) Monitoring & observability – knowing what’s broken before users complain (Prometheus, Grafana, ELK) Automation everywhere – fewer manual steps = fewer mistakes Reliability & feedback loops – SLIs, SLOs, error budgets
+- devops mindset :- Small, frequent deployments , Fail fast, recover faster,Measure everything,Security is baked in (DevSecOps)
+Cloud Engineering:-
 Cloud Engineering is about designing, building, and maintaining systems on cloud platforms.
 Core idea about cloud engineering is that Use cloud-native services to build scalable, resilient, cost-efficient systems.